ferasterkawi/Selenium/README.md

 - Find a webpage that has login and some basic functionality that wasn't choosen by anybody yet.
 You can find here the reserved pages in [this spreadsheet](https://docs.google.com/spreadsheets/d/1pVWcnxBJkw6f9679S2l4ZuaLa-QWQEEYAoFtjM3Bbw4/edit?usp=sharing).
 - Fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSeDvCWjhM4KrUV_1eQc45taf--5Uz798jruwcFd8vjvXVAyHg/viewform?usp=sf_link) about your webpage choose.
 By filling the form, your reserve will be added to the spreadsheet mentioned in the previous bullet point.
-- Do your test and publish on Github.
+- Make your test program and publish on **Github** (Yes not on GitLab, now I ask you to use the public https://github.com/ to improve your visibility on the internet as programmer).
 - Copy the [point spreadsheet](https://docs.google.com/spreadsheets/d/1lwZlTShULZVSCxM-ew880VkdSffrruTUF229c-FsC5k/edit?usp=sharing) and fill the github url and with the tasks that you have done.
 - Present your solution.
 If you cannot explain fully that you wrote and does not convince me that you wrote it the work is failed and you have to choose a new page and redo the task.